 It doesn't have to be something big, but it'll make a huge impact.

 When people feel appreciated, they'll remember who made them feel that way.
 Be kind, show appreciation, and it'll only bring you more business in the long run.

-If you follow these easy tips, you'll be networking like a boss in no time.
+If you follow these easy tips on how to network your photo booth, you'll be networking like a boss in no time.

 Looking for more information on networking?
 Check out this book, "How to Win Friends and Influence People" by Dale Carnegie.